Former Postdoctoral Fellow at the Harvard School of Engineering and Applied Sciences (SEAS)

-Mariia Belaia is a postdoctoral fellow at the Harvard School of Engineering and Applied Sciences (SEAS).
-Her faculty advisor is David W. Keith, Gordon McKay Professor of Applied Physics at SEAS and Professor of Public Policy at the Harvard Kennedy School.
+Mariia Belaia is a former postdoctoral fellow at the Harvard School of Engineering and Applied Sciences (SEAS).
+Her faculty advisor was David W. Keith, Gordon McKay Professor of Applied Physics at SEAS and Professor of Public Policy at the Harvard Kennedy School.

 She holds a PhD in Business, Economics and Social Sciences from the University of Hamburg (Germany) and the International Max Planck Research School on Earth System Modelling, an Erasmus Mundus Joint M.Sc.
 Degree in Optimization of Complex Systems and M.Sc. in Industrial Mathematics from the University of L’Aquila (Italy) and the University of Hamburg (Germany); and a Specialist degree in Mathematics from Petrozavodsk State University (Russia).